 Rhode Island is the latest U.S. state to bring cannabis into the mainstream

-Rhode Island has become the 19th state in the U.S. to legalize the possession and use of recreational cannabis, joining the rising tide of lawmakers in multiple states that have shifted their opinions to a more positive view of the plant.
-The new law follows years of debate in Rhode Island about legalizing cannabis, with the majority of Republicans and police leaders still wary about the drug.
+Rhode Island is the 19th state in the U.S. to legalize the possession and use of recreational cannabis, joining the rising tide of lawmakers in multiple states that have shifted their opinions to a more positive view of the plant.
+The law follows years of debate in Rhode Island about legalizing cannabis, with the majority of Republicans and police leaders still wary about the drug.
 This underlines a divide that still exists in cannabis use along partisan lines, but it also brings to light another issue that seems to appear when cannabis legislation is debated–the lack of a tool to detect cannabis impairment analogous to a breathalyzer test for drinking and driving.

 New momentum in the push for legalization

 Once Gov. Dan McKee signs the bill into law, Rhode Island will join all but one state (New Hampshire) in the entire New England region in legalizing recreational cannabis, 16 years after it legalized medical use.
 The Rhode Island cannabis bill legalizes the possession of up to one ounce of cannabis in public and ten ounces at home, immediately, while sales will begin in December.
 Growing at home with plant limits will also be permitted.
 The three existing medical cannabis dispensaries in the state will be joined by six new locations and will begin selling recreational cannabis alongside their medicinal products.